chloecode86/NLP-Analysis--Financial-News/README.md

 <br />

 #### Business Objective
-To predict the category of the article based on headline.
+To predict the category of the article based on headline and short discription.
 <br />

 #### Exploratory Data Analysis